asmunder/BPIPMDS/README.md

 This guide is focused on techniques to use, as well as pitfalls to avoid, when performing molecular simulation to obtain interfacial properties of fluid systems.

+The `supplementary` folder contains several example cases that can be run to reproduce results from the manuscript, as described in the `BPIPMDS-supplementary.pdf` file.

 ## List of Authors

 - Erich A. Müller, Imperial College London, London SW7 2AZ, United Kingdom